Minnesota Cooking: How to Make Pickled Chicken Gizzards and Hearts

-I did not have another package, so I used a Garlic, Herb, and Wine marinade package from McCormick.
+I did not have another package, so I used a garlic, herb, and wine marinade package from McCormick.
 This was added to the boiling water.
-I also added two frozen garlic gloves to the water and two boullion cubes I don't recall if I added canning salt, but if I did, it was 2 tablespoons.
+I also added two frozen garlic gloves to the water and two bouillon cubes I don't recall if I added canning salt, but if I did, it was 2 tablespoons.

 - 4 pounds raw chicken gizzards/hearts